13 Magical Things to Do in Seville Spain

 Getting around the city is easily done on foot, so pack a good pair of walking shoes.
 And walking is a lovely way to experience and see so much more.
 With most of the must-see places near each other, you can combine a walk with a stop for a great coffee or a glass of sherry wine.

-Best Views over Seville
+Best Views of the city of Seville

 The Metropol Parasol is the largest wooden structure in Seville with an archaeological museum and rooftop walkway that is now a City icon. has become a city icon.
 On the rooftop walkway, you have panoramic views over the city and the sunsets are amazing.